RoseKyalo/PHASE-2-PROJECT/README.md

 Budget Planning: With an average housing price of approximately $541,317.18, investors should budget and plan their investments accordingly.

    ### Recomendations<a name="recommendations"></a>
-Here are the key recommendations and conclusions for RASB investors based on our analysis:
+Here are the key recommendations and conclusions for RASB-berry Property investors based on our analysis:

 Model Selection: We recommend using the third model as it demonstrates superior predictive accuracy with lower Mean Absolute Error (MAE), Mean Squared Error (MSE), and Root Mean Squared Error (RMSE) compared to the other two models.